Lego Ultra Agents

-Lego Ultra Agents (stylized as LEGO Ultra Agents) is a discontinued Lego theme that was first introduced in June 2014 after the discontinued Lego Agents theme.
+Lego Ultra Agents is a discontinued Lego theme that was first introduced in June 2014 after the discontinued Lego Agents theme.
 The theme was inspired by James Bond as well as various spy movies.
 The theme was considered to be a development or upgrade from the 2008 Lego Agents theme.
 The theme's 14 toy sets were released in three waves and were accompanied by a free app.
 Lego Ultra Agents was discontinued by the end of 2015.

 Overview

 The Lego Ultra Agents product line focused on a group of fictional Ultra Agents and their mission to stop AntiMatter and his evil villains from attacking Astor City.

 Development

 Lego Ultra Agents was an updated version of the previous Lego Agents theme, which was released in 2008, Lego Agents itself was also an update of Lego Alpha Team.
 Lego Ultra Agents included some of the original high-tech spy concepts of the Lego Agents and Alpha Team themes, but also introduced a storyline and a series of secret build instructions for the Lego sets that were delivered through the app.